Anti-Americanism: Greece

-Although the Greeks have generally held a favorable attitude towards America and still do today, with 56.5% holding a favorable view in 2013 and 63% in 2021, Donald Trump was highly unpopular in Greece, with 73% having no confidence in him to do the right thing in world affairs.
-Joe Biden however is popular among the Greek public, with 67% having confidence in the American president.
+Although the Greeks have generally held a favorable attitude towards America and still do today, with 56.5% holding a favorable view in 2013, and 53% in 2025, Donald Trump was highly unpopular in Greece, with 73% having no confidence in him to do the right thing in world affairs.
+Joe Biden, however, is popular among the Greek public, with 67% having confidence in the former American president.

 Netherlands

 Although the Dutch have generally held a favorable attitude toward America, there were negative currents in the aftermath of World War II as the Dutch blamed American policy as the reason why their colonies in Southeast Asia were able to gain independence.
 They credit their rescue from the Nazis in 1944–45 to the Canadian Army.
 Postwar attitudes continued the perennial ambiguity of anti-Americanism: the love-hate relationship, or willingness to adopt American cultural patterns while at the same time voicing criticism of them.
 In the 1960s, anti-Americanism revived largely in reaction against the Vietnam War.
 Its major early advocates were non-party-affiliated, left-wing students, journalists, and intellectuals.
 Dutch public opinion polls (1975–83) indicate a stable attitude toward the United States; only 10% of the people were deeply anti-American.
 The most strident rhetoric came from the left wing of Dutch politics and can largely be attributed to the consequences of Dutch participation in NATO.
+According to a Pew Research poll in 2025, 29% of Dutch people held a favorable opinion of the United States, while 69% held an unfavorable opinion.

 United Kingdom

 According to a Pew Global Attitudes Project poll, during the George W. Bush administration "favorable opinions" of America between 2000 and 2006 fell from 83% to 56% in the United Kingdom.
+According to a Pew Research poll in 2025, 50% of British people held a favorable opinion of the United States, while 49% held an unfavorable opinion.

 News articles and blogs have discussed the negative experiences of Americans living in the United Kingdom.

-Anti-American sentiment has become more widespread in the United Kingdom following the Iraq War and the War in Afghanistan.
+Anti-American sentiment became more widespread in the United Kingdom following the Iraq War and the War in Afghanistan.